Kristin Nelson: Marriage to Rick Nelson

-Nelson first met Ricky Nelson when she was "just another 12-year-old fan" of his.
+Kristin first met Ricky Nelson when she was "just another 12-year-old fan" of his.
 They began dating on Christmas Day 1961, when she was 16 and Rick was 21.
 A year later, the couple announced their engagement.
-They were married on April 20, 1963 in a Catholic ceremony at St. Martin of Tours Catholic Church in Los Angeles.
+They were married on April 20, 1963, in a Catholic ceremony at St. Martin of Tours Catholic Church in Los Angeles.
 Nelson was pregnant, and Rick later described the union as a "shotgun wedding".
 Rick, a non-practicing Protestant, received instruction in Catholicism before the wedding and signed a pledge to have any children of the union baptized in the Catholic faith.
 The couple went on to have three more children, but their extravagant lifestyle forced Rick to tour for long periods, placing great pressure on the marriage.
 By 1975, the Nelsons were on the verge of breaking up.
-When Rick returned from a tour in 1977, he discovered Nelson had moved him out of their home and into a rented house.
+When Rick returned from a tour in 1977, he discovered Kristin had moved him out of their home and into a rented house.
 Less than a month later, she found him there with two Los Angeles Rams cheerleaders.
 Rick later claimed that she had set him up to use the incident against him in court.

-In October 1977, Nelson filed for divorce and asked for alimony, custody of their four children and a portion of community property, but the couple temporarily reconciled.

-In April 1980, the couple bought Errol Flynn's 1941 Mulholland Drive estate for $750,000.
+In October 1977, Kristin filed for divorce and asked for alimony, custody of their four children and a portion of community property, but the couple temporarily reconciled.
+In April 1980, the couple bought an estate on Mulholland Drive, originally owned by Errol Flynn, for $750,000.
 Nelson wanted Rick to give up music, spend more time at home, and focus on acting, but Rick continued touring relentlessly.
 The dispute over Nelson's career created unpleasantness at home.

-In October 1980, Nelson again filed for divorce.
+In October 1980, Kristin again filed for divorce.
 Attempts to negotiate a preliminary settlement agreement were unsuccessful.
 In February 1981, Nelson was temporarily granted custody of the children and $3,600 monthly spousal support.
 Rick was required to pay family expenses such as property taxes, medical bills, and school tuition.

-Nelson claimed that Rick was hiding assets, but in fact he was almost broke.
+Kristin claimed Rick was hiding assets, but in fact he was reportedly almost broke.
 Each accused the other of drug and alcohol abuse and of being a poor parent.
 After two years of acrimony, the couple was divorced in December 1982.
 The divorce was financially devastating for Rick, with attorneys and accountants taking more than $1 million.

 Speaking in a 1998 documentary about the Nelson family, Ozzie and Harriet: The Adventures of America's Favorite Family, Nelson said of her marriage to Rick: "I spent my whole life fighting the fairy tale.
 First trying to be it, then trying to tell the truth."